rhomobile/rhomobile-docs/new_release_changes_docs.md

 ##Push changes to the Github repository

-**In terminal, execute the following commands, in this order
+**In terminal, execute the following commands, in this order:

-    git add --all (stages your local changes to be committed)
+    git add --all //stages your local changes to be committed

-    git commit -m 'note to describe your action' (commits your changes to the repo)
+    git commit -m 'note to describe your action' //commits your changes to the repo

-    git push (uploads your changes to the repo)
+    git push //uploads your changes to the repo